bailey27/cppcryptfs/INSTALL.md

 nasm (The Netwide Assembler) is available from here http://www.nasm.us/.
 There should be a link to the latest stable version in the middle of page.
 Using the nasm installer is recommended if you want to be able to follow these build instructions verbatim.

 Note: You should run the nasm installer as your normal user.
-When it prompts you to re-run the installer as administraror, just press ok.
-This will cause nasm to be installed in the place where these instructions expect it to be installed.
+When it prompts you to re-run the installer as administrator, just press ok.
+This will cause nasm to be installed in the place where these instructions expect it to be installed (under the current user's local appdata directory).

 Git is available from https://git-scm.com/downloads